17. Example [nuxt-20]: Porting the [vuejs-22] example

 // eslint-disable-next-line

-console.log("Authentication mounted");
+console.log("Authentification mounted");

-// Can the user run simulations?
+// can the user run simulations?

-if (this.$store.state.started && this.$store.state.authenticated && this.$business.taxAdminData) {
+if (this.$store.state.started && this.$store.state.authenticated && this.$métier.taxAdminData) {

 // then the user can run simulations

-// return to the event loop
+// return to event loop

 return